D0nni387/The-Quiz-Hub/README.md

 #### Fonts

-Due to the minimal approach to the design i decided to use a single font to allow the content to be consistent throughout, deciding on Solway provided through the google font service, i felt this offered the user a simple easy to read font allowing content to be easily read on all devices
+Due to the minimal approach to the design i decided to use a single font to allow the content to be consistent throughout, deciding on Solway provided through the google font service, i felt this offered the user a simple easy to read font allowing content to be easily read on all devices.

 #### Colours

-After discussing various colour combinations with potential users of this site, i decided upon the following fonts allowing for a vibrant colour pallet with good contract ratios
+After discussing various colour combinations with potential users of this site, i decided upon the following fonts allowing for a vibrant colour pallet with good contract ratios.

 * Background color: #2828fc
 * Logo & Content: #e6a11c 3.38 contrast score with a black outline allows the content to stand out easily.
-* Text and social icons: #d3d3d3 5.01 contrast score over background
+* Text and social icons: #d3d3d3 5.01 contrast score over background.
 * Text over answers: #000 a standard black text allows answers to be easily read.

 ---